BHAVYAghub/Youtube-API/README.md

 Note:
 * Carefully set the `YT_FETCH_RECORDS_AFTER` config as this might exhaust your quota.
 * Set the configs before running the application.
+* Api keys are considered as secret.
+For security purposes, API keys have not been logged anywhere.